Windows Desktop Gadgets: Overview

+In Windows 7, the sidebar was not included, but gadgets can still be placed on the desktop, and a desktop context menu was added.
+In Windows 7, gadgets can snap onto the edges of a display or on other gadgets, and gadgets now have an option to change its size on the desktop from small to large.

-Windows Vista ships with eleven gadgets: Calendar, Clock, Contacts, CPU Meter, Currency Conversion, Feed Headlines, Notes, Picture Puzzle, Slide Show, Stocks, and Weather.
-Several other gadgets available during the Vista beta such as App Launcher, Feed Viewer, Number Puzzle, Recycle Bin and Egg Timer never made it to the final release of Windows Vista.
+Windows Vista is preinstalled with eleven gadgets: Calendar, Clock, Contacts, CPU Meter, Currency Conversion, Feed Headlines, Notes, Picture Puzzle, Slide Show, Stocks, and Weather.
+Several other gadgets available during the beta such as App Launcher, Feed Viewer, Number Puzzle, Recycle Bin and Egg Timer never made it to the final release.
 Windows 7 adds a Media Center gadget and removes the Contacts, Notes and Stocks gadgets.

 Originally, Microsoft provided a link to a web site called Windows Live Gallery where additional Sidebar gadgets that have been created by third-party developers could be downloaded.
 The site was officially retired on October 1, 2011.